Artificial Precision Polarization Array: Sensitivity for the axion-like dark matter with clock satellites: GLSP: Generalized Lomb-Scargle Periodogram

-To further simplify the analysis, we demonstrate that, when processing APPA data with frequentist analysis, the cross-correlation between transmitting satellites can be safely neglected.
-As an illustrative example, taking $\mathrm{cos}(m_{a}T)=1$, we define the correlation coefficients as follows:
+To further simplify the analysis, we demonstrate that when processing APPA data with frequentist analysis, the cross-correlation between transmitting satellites can be safely neglected.
+Taking practical orbital factors into account, the distances between the transmitting satellites ($a,b=1,...,6$) and the receiving satellite are changing with time during the operation of the satellite network (as in Fig.~\ref{satellite}).
+According to Eq.~(\ref{phiapart3}), the signal transmission time $T_a$ and $T_b$ vary continuously, which results in the randomness of $\varphi_a$ and $\varphi_b$.
+Using Eqs.~\eqref{deltaphiphia} and \eqref{phiapart3}, we obtain the correlation coefficient as follows:

 In the derivation, since the observation time $T_{\text{obs}}\sim \mathcal{O}\big(10^{1}\big)\mathrm{yr}$ is extremely long, the time averaged value of the high frequency oscillatory term $\cos\big(2m_{a}t+ \varphi_{a}+\varphi_{b}\big)$ over the observation period is effectively zero.
-To estimate the correlation coefficients $P_{ab}$, a total of $10^{6}$ samples were generated using the MC method, and the PDF of $P_{ab}$ is shown in Fig.~\ref{Pabdis}.
-The results indicate that the correlation coefficients between different transmitting satellites are strongly clustered around zero.
-Therefore, when analyzing APPA data, the inter signal correlations between distinct satellites can be safely neglected.
+To estimate the correlation coefficients $P_{ab}$, a total of $10^{6}$ samples were generated using the MC method, and the PDF of $P_{ab}$ is shown in Fig.~\ref{Pabdissame}.
+The results indicate that the correlation coefficients between different transmitting satellites are clustered around zero.
+Therefore, when analyzing APPA data with GLSP method, the inter signal correlations between distinct satellites can be neglected (see e.g. \cite{10.1103/PhysRevD.111.062005}).